Project Blue Book: Captain Ruppelt era

-Knowing that factionalism had harmed the progress of Project Sign, Ruppelt did his best to avoid the kinds of open-ended speculation that had led to Sign's personnel being split among advocates and critics of the extraterrestrial hypothesis.
+Knowing that factionalism had harmed the progress of Project Sign, Ruppelt did his best to avoid the kinds of open-ended speculation that had led to Sign's personnel being split among advocates and critics of the extraterrestrial UFO hypothesis.
 As Michael Hall writes, "Ruppelt not only took the job seriously but expected his staff to do so as well.
-If anyone under him either became too skeptical or too convinced of one particular theory, they soon found themselves off the project."
+If anyone under him either became too skeptical or too convinced of one particular theory, they soon found themselves off the project".
 In his book, Ruppelt reported that he fired three personnel very early in the project because they were either "too pro" or "too con" one hypothesis or another.
 Ruppelt sought the advice of many scientists and experts, and issued regular press releases (along with classified monthly reports for military intelligence).

 Each U.S. Air Force Base had a Blue Book officer to collect UFO reports and forward them to Ruppelt.
 During most of Ruppelt's tenure, he and his team were authorized to interview any and all military personnel who witnessed UFOs and were not required to follow the chain of command.
 This unprecedented authority underlined the seriousness of Blue Book's investigation.

-Under Ruppelt's direction, Blue Book investigated a number of well-known UFO cases, including the so-called Lubbock Lights, and a widely publicized 1952 radar/visual case over Washington D.C.
-According to Jacques Vallee, Ruppelt started the trend, largely followed by later Blue Book investigations, of not giving serious consideration to numerous reports of UFO landings and/or interaction with purported UFO occupants.
+Under Ruppelt's direction, Blue Book investigated a number of well-known UFO cases, including the so-called Lubbock Lights, and a widely publicized 1952 radar/visual case over Washington, D.C.
+According to Jacques Vallée, Ruppelt started the trend, largely followed by later Blue Book investigations, of not giving serious consideration to numerous reports of UFO landings and/or interaction with purported UFO occupants.

 Astronomer J. Allen Hynek was the scientific consultant of the project.
 He had been with Projects Sign and Grudge.
 He worked for the project up to its termination and initially created the categorization which has been extended and is known today as Close encounters.
 He was a pronounced skeptic when he started, but said that his feelings changed to a more wavering skepticism during the research, after encountering a minority of UFO reports he thought were unexplainable.

 Ruppelt left Blue Book in February 1953 for a temporary reassignment.
 He returned a few months later to find his staff reduced from more than ten, to two subordinates.
 Frustrated, Ruppelt suggested that an Air Defense Command unit (the 4602nd Air Intelligence Service Squadron) be charged with UFO investigations.